hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 **Exercise**

 1. The function `nrow()` on a `data.frame` returns the number of rows.
 Use it, in conjuction with `seq()` to create a new `data.frame` called `data_by_2` that includes every other row of the metadata.
-2. Extract only those samples in the dataframe `all_data` where `samplename` is "C1", "C2", "C3", "KO1", "KO2", or "KO3".

 ***

 ### Lists

-Selecting componenets from a list requires a slightly different notation, even though in theory a list is a vector (that contains multiple data structures).
+Selecting components from a list requires a slightly different notation, even though in theory a list is a vector (that contains multiple data structures).
 To select a specific component of a list, you need to use double bracket notation `[[]]`.
 Let's use the `list1` that we created previously, and index the second component:

 	list1[[2]]